aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

   		- High rates of Medicaid enrollment

-3. **Telehealth as a solution to rural healthcare access** *(Show audience why they should consider telehealth as a tool for rural communities)*
+3.**Telehealth as a solution to rural healthcare access** *(Show audience why they should consider telehealth as a tool for rural communities)*

 - Explain what telehealth is